-- Sediment fencing along the banks will be properly countersunk and maintained to ensure that any turtles cannot get into the site.
-This sediment fencing is, at a minimum, to include the three sides of the project area closest to the PSW. - Ensure that construction personal are aware that Blanding's turtle is a protected species, and should any turtles be encountered on-site they cannot be harmed or harassed.
+• Sediment fencing along the banks will be properly countersunk and maintained to ensure that any turtles cannot get into the site.
+This sediment fencing is, at a minimum, to include the three sides of the project area closest to the PSW.
+Note that during clearing of vegetation, the sediment fence should not prevent wildlife from leaving the area but also must prevent sediment transportation downslope.

+- During clearing of vegetation, contractors are to be informed that they should keep a look out for wildlife and if any are observed, they should be given the opportunity to leave the area. - Recommend clearing from a south to north and west to east direction to allow wildlife the opportunity to leave the site into the natural areas that are to remain. - Ensure that construction personal are aware that Blanding's turtle is a protected species, and should any turtles be encountered on-site they cannot be harmed or harassed.
 Turtles should be allowed to leave the area on their own.